Activity 5: If I Had A Magic Wand

 Imagine that with this wand you could help to make a problem that is happening to someone or something, go away.
 It could be someone or something in your school or neighborhood or in the world.
 Maybe someone that you care about is sick, or someone you know is picked on at school or after school.
 Maybe you want to help animals at a local shelter to find homes, or you are concerned about littering, global warming or war.

 Then invite children to take out the magic wands they have made, or pass the magic wands you have brought around the circle.
 Ask each child to make a wish.
-Make sure that the child who is speaking holds up his/her wand (while others do not), and everyone else listens.
+Make sure that the child who is speaking holds up their wand (while others do not), and everyone else listens.
 Write down the thing each child wishes on the newsprint, with their name next to it.

 After everyone has shared, thank them for their thoughtful suggestions.
 Tell them that you wish that these problems could be solved with a wave of a magic wand, but that that is not the way that problems get solved.
 Tell them that magic that they cannot explain does not usually solve problems but that when each person acts out of caring and does some small thing to help, then a true lasting experience of wonder happens in which the world becomes a happier and more love-filled place.